nvanevski-uoe/assignments/m1fp/gpg-file-encryption/docs/comparisons.md

 - **Java**: Java's security model includes a robust set of APIs for cryptography and secure communication.
 However, the complexity of the language can lead to potential security vulnerabilities if not managed properly.
 - **Python**: Python's libraries, such as `gnupg`, provide straightforward access to GPG functionalities.
 While Python is generally considered secure, developers must be cautious about using third-party libraries and ensure they are up-to-date to avoid vulnerabilities.

-In conclusion, both Java and Python have their strengths and weaknesses when it comes to implementing GPG file encryption utilities.
-The choice between them may depend on the specific requirements of the project, the team's expertise, and the desired balance between performance and development speed.
+In conclusion, both Java and Python have their strengths and weaknesses when it comes to implementing encryption.
+The choice may depend on the specific requirements of the project, the team's expertise, and the desired balance between performance, maintainability and development speed.